|

 Use a live edge wood mantle to update an old fireplace that was just renovated using cement

-4. Update a Fireplace by Adding Shiplap!
+4. Update a fireplace by adding shiplap

 While I may not love shiplap quite as much as I did before (though I don’t hate it!), it’s still a great option for updating your fireplace.